itsecgary/CTFs/HSCTF2020/Crypto/Unexpected/README.md

 Following these steps to isolate P and Q can give us similar answers.
-You also could divide the appropriate N by R
+You also could divide the second N by R to get Q and the third N by R to get P.

+I fiddled around with the math in **Wolfram Alpha** and Python to get the exact P, Q, and R. I had troubles formatting in Python for a while, so I don't have my implementations on how I got P, Q, and R, but I will include them in my script.

 Here is the output to my script:
 ```